 Hudson House is the largest boarding house on the campus, accommodating some 130 boys across Forms 3 to 5, and house prefects.
 Hudson House was built in 1958 and was originally named Shepstone House.

 In 1982, it was renamed to the current “Hudson House”, remembering College’s 7th Headmaster, Mr ‘John-Willie’ Hudson.
-Hudson was an imperial, much-revered headmaster of imposing stature and a booming voice that struck terror into many a young College boy!
+Hudson was a much-revered Headmaster of imposing stature and a booming voice that struck terror into many a young College boy!

-The House has evolved over time and today boasts a host of features, including a dedicated common room, a TV room, a homework and study venue, an outside garden for braais and outside activities, as well as wi-fi connectivity throughout the house.
-The staff team have a combined 50 years of experience in boarding amongst them, ensuring Hudson boys are well supported in a progressive and forward-focused environment.
+The House has evolved over time and today boasts a host of features, including a dedicated common room, a TV room, a homework and study venue, an outside garden for braais and outside activities, as well as WiFi connectivity in the House.
+The staff team have a combined 50 years of experience in boarding amongst them, ensuring the Hudson’s boys are well supported in a progressive and forward-focused environment.

 Meet the Hudson House Team